Your Questions On The COVID-19 Vaccine

 Whilst there is research underway looking at the effectiveness of vaccination in those who are immunosuppressed through medication or immunocompromised through their medical conditions.
 There is currently no data suggesting that the vaccine performance would be different in people with autoimmunity and the Government advise that those with autoimmunity and who are taking immunosuppressants to present for vaccination.

 Should I receive either vaccine as a patient with scleroderma?

 Vaccination is currently the surest way to reduce your chances of becoming seriously unwell if you contract the coronavirus.
 COVID-19 can be an extremely serious illness in certain groups of the population not limited to the elderly, and/ or those who are clinically extremely vulnerable with serious underlying health conditions.

 Should I receive either vaccine if I suffer with Raynaud’s?

-If you are younger, and are in relatively good health i.e. you not have any health issues in relation to your Raynaud’s which would make you clinically vulnerable you will follow the same guidance as per the general population and may not be invited to receive a vaccine against COVID-19 for some time.
+If you are younger, and are in relatively good health i.e., you do not have any health issues in relation to your Raynaud’s which would make you clinically vulnerable you will follow the same guidance as per the general population and will be invited for vaccination in line with your age group.
 Furthermore, by the time you are invited for immunisation there may be additional vaccines authorised by the MHRA for emergency use in the UK.
 We recommend you follow our posts on our website as we will be updating our guidance as more information becomes available.